Enabling healthcare professionals

 National collaboration: We are an active member of the Physical Activity and Health Collaborative group alongside key stakeholders and partners from across the sector.
 This group aims to raise the visibility and embed the importance of physical activity, as part of a whole system approach, consistently across the NHS/ICS/Healthcare, making physical activity for the prevention and management of long-term conditions a part of the norm, rather than the exception.

-Collaborative approach with The Richmond Group of charities: We collaborate with The Richmond Group of Charities, who represent 15 million people living with long-term health conditions, through their Movement for All programme and We Are Undefeatable campaign.
+Collaborative approach with The Richmond Group of charities: We collaborate with The Richmond Group of Charities, who represent millions of people living with long-term health conditions, through their Movement for All programme and We Are Undefeatable campaign.
 We are working together to combine our knowledge and share good practice to help increase physical activity levels.

 Strategic partner of Mind and its Get Set to Go programme: Mind’s Get Set to Go programme helps people find the physical activity that's right for them.
 We support them having an inclusive approach, and they support us to think about mental health.

-Internal collaboration: We have set up an internal health-working group to explore how we can work with and support our health partners.
-Through this, we identify ways in which we can influence the sector and provide the right support in areas of engagement, resources and programmes.
+Internal collaboration: We continue to build our ideas and insight with health partners.
+Through this, we identify ways in which we can influence health professionals and bodies, providing the right support where needed.

 Resources and guidance